-Division I provides coverage from Kittery to St. George River.
+Division I provides coverage from Kittery to Belfast.

-Division II provides coverage from St. George River to Canadian Border.
+Division II provides coverage from Bucksport to the Canadian Border.

 Word of Warning: Information on this page should not be relied upon for legal purposes.
 If you need further information contact one of the DMR’s Marine Patrol Offices listed above.